IEC Standard definition

 • Some of the tests as per of IEC Standard 61869-4:2013 shall be selected as the acceptance tests.

-• For each circuit current transformers (CT) and voltage transformers (VT) shall meet the requirements set out in clauses 5.1.1 and 5.1.2.
-Superseded Additionally, where a combined unit measurement transformer (VT & CT) is provided the 'Tests for Accuracy' as covered in clause 8 of IEC Standard 44-3 covering mutual influence effects shall be met.
+• For each circuit, current transformers ("CT") and voltage transformers ("VT") shall comply with the requirements set out in Sections 5.1.1 and 5.1.2.
+Additionally, where a combined measurement transformer (VT & CT) is provided the "Tests for Accuracy" as covered in clause 8 of IEC Standard 44-3 covering mutual influence effects shall be met.

-• The equipment including overhead lines and cables shall comply with the relevant Indian standards, British Standards (BS) or International Electrotechnical Commission (IEC) Standard or American National Standards Institute (ANSI) or any other equivalent International Standard.
+• Both the parties shall follow the industry best practices and applicable industry standards in respect of the equipment installation and its operation and maintenance The equipment including overhead lines and cables shall comply with the relevant Indian standards, British Standards (BS) or International Electrotechnical Commission (IEC) Standard or American National Standards Institute (ANSI) or any other equivalent International Standard.

-• A single VT secondary winding in accordance with IEC Standard 186 and with a minimum standard of accuracy to Class 1 shall be provided for the main Meters and check Meters of a circuit.
+• Where required a VT to IEC Standard 186 and with a minimum standard of accuracy to Class 1 shall be provided for the metering of a circuit.

 More Definitions of IEC Standard